tcriess/lightspeed-chat/README.md

 As a persistence backend, currently only [BuntDB](https://github.com/tidwall/buntdb) is supported.
 BuntDB is an in-memory key/value store persisting the contents to (almost) plain-text files.
-The block to configure persistence backends is called `persistence`, the sub-block `buntdb` only requires the attribute `name` defining the file name (relative to the working directory or absolute path).
+The block to configure persistence backends is called `persistence`, the sub-block `buntdb` requires the attribute `global_name` defining the file name (relative to the working directory or absolute path) of the global database (containing users and rooms), and the attribute `room_name_template` for a file name template of the individual room databases (text/template, where `{{.RoomId}}` can be used as a placeholder for the room id).

 ## Plugins